LucasF0904/GPT-Copilot/docs/usage/examples.md

 **Update User Details**

-To update the details of a specific user, make a PUT request to the `/api/users/:id` endpoint, where `:id` is the ID of the user you want to update, with the following payload:
+To update the details of a specific user, make a PUT request to the `/api/users/:username` endpoint, where `:username` is the username of the user you want to update, with the following payload:

 ```json
 jsonCopy code{